yuanmengyang/hello-world/README.md

 # hello-world
 ### play with git
-I'm yuanmengyang.I like playing Dota and Dota Auto Chess.
+I'm yuanmengyang.I like playing Pytorch, Dota and Dota Auto Chess.